We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A study in the journal

 Surgical masks may actually be most important for people who already have symptoms, in order to reduce community spread.
-A recent study in the journal
+A 2020 study in the journal

 A number of companies make cloth masks for everyday use.
 Thick, heavy layers of cloth, such as cotton or flannel, can make a decent everyday filter when a person does not have immediate access to a surgical mask.